Marathi cinema: Studios

 Phalke Films Company is considered the first production house in Indian cinema, as the pioneering feature film Raja Harishchandra was produced under its banner.
 Other notable films produced by the company include Satyavan Savitri (1914) and Lanka Dahan (1917).
 After the success of Lanka Dahan, several prominent figures, including Bal Gangadhar Tilak, Ratanji Tata, and actress Fatma Begum, approached Phalke with offers to convert the company into a limited company, but he declined.
-However, Phalke eventually accepted a partnership with Waman Apte, Laxman Phatak, Mayashankar Bhatt, Madhavji Jesingh, and Gokuldas Damodar, leading to the company's conversion into "Hindustan Cinema Films Company."
+However, Phalke eventually accepted a partnership with Waman Apte, Laxman Phatak, Mayashankar Bhatt, Madhavji Jesingh, and Gokuldas Damodar, leading to the company's conversion into "Hindustan Cinema Films Company".
 The first film produced under this new venture was Shri Krishna Janma.

-In 1917, Baburao Mistry, popularly known as Baburao Painter, founded the Maharashtra Film Company with the support of the Maharaja of Kolhapur.
+In 1917, Baburao Painter, popularly known as Baburao Painter, founded the Maharashtra Film Company with the support of the Maharaja of Kolhapur.
 His first significant historical film, Sairandhri (1920), was well-received.
 Although the studio initially focused on silent films, it closed its doors in 1930 following the advent of sound.
 Members such as Vishnupant Damle, Sheikh Fattelal, and V. Shantaram had left in 1929 to establish Prabhat Film Company.
 By 1932, eight Marathi films had been released, three of which were by Prabhat Film Company, which went on to dominate the industry with 18 films in the following decade—more than any other studio in the pre-independence era.
-Prabhat’s first major hit was Shantaram's Amrit Manthan (1934).
+Prabhat's first major hit was Shantaram's Amrit Manthan (1934).
 In 1933, Prabhat Film Company undertook the ambitious project of making Sairandhri the first color film in Indian cinema, processing it at UFA Studios in Germany, but the results were unsatisfactory.
 After Prabhat shifted its operations to Pune, Shahu Maharaj of Kolhapur helped found Kolhapur Cinestone in collaboration with the Pendharkar brothers and Master Vinayak.
-Shahu Maharaj aimed to establish Kolhapur as the "Hollywood of Marathi Cinema."
+Shahu Maharaj aimed to establish Kolhapur as the "Hollywood of Marathi Cinema".
 However, the studio produced only three films and closed after the failure of Phalke's Gangavataran (1937).